rheamathias/SOFE3980U-Lab3-Part1/README.md

    ```cmd
    kubectl get pods
    ```
-   to check the availability of the deployment and the successful running of the pod (it may take some time until everything is settled down).
+   Check the deployment's availability and the pod's successful running (it may take some time until everything is settled down).

 6. To associate an IP to the deployment
-   1. A load Balancer service should be created using the mysql-service.yaml file from the cloned gitHub
+   1. A load Balancer service should be created using the mysql-service.yaml file from the cloned GitHub
       ```cmd
       cd ~/SOFE3980U-Lab3/MySQL
       kubectl create -f mysql-service.yaml
       ```
       The important lines in the mysql-service.yaml file are:
-      * **Line 8**: the port number that will be assigned to the external IP
+      * **Line 8**: the port number that will be assigned to the external IP.
-      * **Line 10**:  the name of the application that will be targeted by the service.
+      * **Line 10**:  the name of the application the service targets.

          ![MS3 figure3](figures/cl3-3.jpg)